The Early Years

 In 2020, after more than 30 years in the IT industry, eldest son Ray has joined the family business as Viticulturist and Business Manager.
 Over the years he was never far from the vineyard, helping out on weekends and holiday breaks wherever needed.
 In 1995 he commenced his Bachelor of Oneology through Charles Sturt University.
 He now works alongside his father managing the vineyards both in the Swan Valley and Pemberton.

 Ray’s daughter Erin has taken on the role as social media co-ordinator on a part-time basis, fitting in with her full-time work as an Audiologist.
 Son Steven, currently studying for a Masters of Education, assists in the vineyard and winery when required.
+Joanne’s young daughter Emma at seven years of age began showing an interest in the winemaking process and both her and her brother can be seen at the winery regularly.
 With the fourth generation showing interest in the winery the future of the business beyond its centenary in 2022 looks bright.